Employee Management Incentives EMI

 The use of options means that employees face no upfront exposure at all, with nothing to pay until the time at which they ultimately decide to exercise an option and acquire shares in their employing company.
 This contrasts very favourably with alternative routes to share ownership that will usually require a significant capital outlay before the employee can get any chance of involvement.

-Under Enterprise Management Incentives (EMI)
+Enterprise Management Incentives (EMI) changes from April 2026

 • EMI is a selective share scheme.
 This means that companies can choose which employees should be able to receive share options and how many options each employee should get.